minetest/minetest_docs/doc/http_api.md

 ### HttpRequest

-A table consisting of the following paramaters
+A table consisting of the following paramaters:

 * url (required):
   * `http://subdomain.domain.tld`